isomerpages/moe-bukitviewsec/_ccas/Clubs and Societies/Singapore Youth Flying Club.md

 #### BACKGROUND

-Established in 2012, our relatively young SYFC team has made our school proud by winning many prestigious awards.
-We managed to forge very close ties with our HQ staff in SYFC by being by pro-active and supportive in all HQ organised activities.
-Students are given opportunities to experience free flights on our SAF military planes.
+The Youth Flying Club in Bukit View Secondary school, which was founded in 2012, has fostered a strong partnership with Singapore Youth Flying Club by being proactive and supportive towards all HQ-organised activities.
+Through engaging in activities such as aviation knowledge, simulator flying and aeromodelling, students have gained valuable insights into the world of flying.

-#### MISSION
+#### OBJECTIVES

+The objectives of the Bukit View Secondary School's Youth Flying Club are threefold:
-* To promote aviation and inculcate a strong passion for flying among our pupils.
+* To foster a deep interest in flying and aviation among club members.
-* To develop leadership qualities in pupils
+* To cultivate leadership skills among club members.
-* To mould pupils in character development
+* To assist in the character development of students who participate in the club’s activities

 #### CCA TRAINING DAY(S)/ TIME